Skip to main content

 Prioritized

-Regulatory Authority and Responsibility
+Department Authority and Responsibility

-In addition to providing pollution prevention programs for all farms, the Michigan Department of Agriculture and Rural Development (MDARD) should have an increased role in providing regulatory certainty to Michigan agriculture.
+In addition to providing pollution prevention programs for farms, the Michigan Department of Agriculture and Rural Development (MDARD) should have an increased role in providing regulatory certainty to Michigan agriculture.

 We support: